Arvato: Business unit formation

 Bertelsmann opened its printing business to outside clients in a similar way, forming a new company called Mohndruck in 1948.
-After purchasing powerful machines which required a high capacity utilization, Bertelsmann acquired more and more orders from other companies in the 1960s.
-In the 1970s and 1980s, Bertelsmann founded and bought several other printing and logistics companies in France, Great Britain, Spain and other European countries.
+After purchasing powerful machines that required a high capacity utilization, Bertelsmann acquired more and more orders from other companies in the 1960s.
+In the 1970s and 1980s, Bertelsmann founded and bought several other printing and logistics companies in France, Great Britain, Spain, and other European countries.
 These became part of the printing and industry services division of Bertelsmann.
 From 1976, the branch was led by Mark Wössner, who later became Bertelsmann CEO.
 Under his leadership, the expansion continued.
 For example, Bertelsmann entered the software and hardware distribution market in 1983.
 Until the mid-1980s, the printing and industry services division generated more than 20 percent of the sales of the whole Bertelsmann group.
 In the late 1980s, the company also expanded its presence in the United States.
 In the 1990s, Bertelsmann introduced the loyalty program Miles & More on behalf of Lufthansa in 1993.
-Additionally the company became responsible for customer support for the launch of Microsoft's Windows 95 operating system in Germany, Austria, and Switzerland.
+Additionally, the company became responsible for customer support for the launch of Microsoft's Windows 95 operating system in Germany, Austria, and Switzerland.

 Restructuring and renaming

 In 1996, Bertelsmann's printing and industry services division was spun off as a legally independent joint-stock company (Aktiengesellschaft) named Bertelsmann Industrie.
 Bertelsmann wanted to expand its service business even more.
 At that time, Bertelsmann Industrie had approximately 12,600 employees worldwide and generated sales of 3.28 billion Deutschmarks annually.
 In 1999, the company finally was renamed Bertelsmann Arvato to illustrate the transformation of the printing and industry services division to an international communications and media service provider.
 The name Arvato was a neologism with no special meaning.
-Under the leadership of Gunter Thielen, who became CEO of Bertelsmann 2002, the LP and CD pressing plants of Sonopress and the encyclopedia publishers were integrated in Arvato, too.
-With the inauguration of Hartmut Ostrowski as CEO of Arvato in 2002, the company laid the prefix Bertelsmann in the company name, but continued to use it for its logo (stylised as arvato BERTELSMANN).
-Arvato restructured its business in divisions for printing, distribution and logistics services, as well as storage media and information technology.
+Under the leadership of Gunter Thielen, who became CEO of Bertelsmann in 2002, the LP and CD pressing plants of Sonopress and the encyclopedia publishers were integrated with Arvato, too.
+With the inauguration of Hartmut Ostrowski as CEO of Arvato in 2002, the company laid the prefix Bertelsmann in the company name but continued to use it for its logo (stylized as arvato BERTELSMANN).
+Arvato restructured its business into divisions for printing, distribution, and logistics services, as well as storage media and information technology.